 Seek to promote community consultation and require community involvement and benefit where possible in proposed wind farm developments.
 Consultation shall be guided by the Guidelines for Planning Authorities in Wind Energy Developments (DoEHLG.
-2006)(including any updated document), including Appendix 2, and community benefits and ownership may be guided, where appropriate, by Catch the Wind: The Potential for Community Ownership of Wind Farms in Ireland (WDC, 2004) and Section 37G(7)(d) of the Strategic Infrastructure Act 2006.
+2006), including Appendix 2, and community benefits and ownership may be guided, where appropriate, by Catch the Wind: The Potential for Community Ownership of Wind Farms in Ireland (WDC, 2004) and Section 37G(7)(d) of the Strategic Infrastructure Act 2006.